RaulCasado/blog/src/content/blog/en/astro-post.md

 ---
-title: 'Astro y por qué lo escogí'
+title: 'Astro and Why I Chose It'
-description: 'Explorando por qué elegí Astro para mi blog, sus ventajas, cuándo brilla y sus consideraciones frente a otros frameworks.'
+description: 'Exploring why I chose Astro for my blog, its advantages, when it shines, and considerations compared to other frameworks.'
 pubDate: 'May 21 2025'
 heroImage: '/blog-placeholder-1.jpg'
 heroImageAlt: 'Astro placeholder'
-lang: 'es'
+lang: 'en'
 ---

 # Astro y por qué lo escogí